Executive Team

 Lily Chen

-Chief financial & operating officer
+Chief financial and operating officer

 Lily Chen

-Chief financial & operating officer
+Chief financial and operating officer

-Executive assistant: Shaila Daswani
+Executive assistant: Karen Smallwood

-Lily is an agile and strategic finance and operations leader with more than 20 years of global experience in the financial services industry.
-Lily is a Chartered Professional Accountant who has held a number of senior management roles, including divisional chief financial officer and divisional chief administrative officer with Berkshire Hathaway Group, Reinsurance Division, Group CFO at BF&M, and senior leadership roles at Aviva, ING Insurance Asia/Pacific and Marsh.
+Lily Chen is an agile and strategic finance and operations leader with more than 20 years of global experience in the financial services industry.
+Chen is a Chartered Professional Accountant who has held a number of senior management roles, including divisional chief financial officer and divisional chief administrative officer with Berkshire Hathaway Group, Reinsurance Division, Group CFO at BF&M, and senior leadership roles at Aviva, ING Insurance Asia/Pacific and Marsh.
 She has honed her skills in Canada, the U.S., the U.K., the Asia Pacific region, the Caribbean, and most recently, Bermuda.

-Lily is responsible for the following teams: finance, technology, operational excellence, enterprise risk management and OMAI.
+Chen is responsible for the following teams: finance, technology, operational excellence, enterprise risk management and OMAI.

 Kori Kingsbury